 Myth: Spraying bleach or chlorine on your skin or drinking it can kill the coronavirus.
 Not true.
 Bleach and chlorine can be useful to disinfect surfaces like kitchen counters and doorknobs.
 But you should never drink them or use them on your skin.
 They are poisonous when ingested.
 And they can damage skin.

 Fact: Vaccines for pneumonia and the flu won’t protect you against the coronavirus.
-It's true that other vaccines don't protect against the virus.
+It's true that these vaccines don't protect against the virus.
 But they are important for other reasons.
 Almost everyone 6 months and older needs a flu shot every year.
 Ask your doctor if you may also need the pneumococcal vaccine.
 Researchers are trying to develop a vaccine against COVID-19 right now.

 Myth: Regularly rinsing your nose with saline can help prevent infection with the coronavirus.
 There is no evidence that regularly rinsing the nose with saline can prevent infection with the virus.

 Fact: People of all ages can be infected by the coronavirus.
 While people of all ages can be infected by the virus, older people—and those with pre-existing medical conditions—appear to be more vulnerable to becoming severely ill with the virus.

 Learn how to wash your hands in the most effective way to prevent germs.

 Sources: Centers for Disease Control and Prevention; World Health Organization